jwharm/cairo-java-bindings/README.md

 Furthermore, you obviously need to have the cairo library version 1.18 installed on your system, or else the Java bindings have nothing to bind to.
-You also need to install JDK 20 (not JDK 19 or earlier, nor the JDK 21 early-access version), because the JEP-434 Panama FFI is slightly different between JDK versions.
+You also need to install JDK 20 (not JDK 19 or earlier, nor JDK 21 or later), because the Panama FFI is slightly different between JDK versions.

 Now, you can start developing with cairo in Java.
 Have fun!
 This is a simple example to get started, ported from [the first sample on this page](https://www.cairographics.org/samples/):